AC Blowing Warm Air: A Lowcountry Diagnostic and Repair Guide

 How do I reset an AC that is not blowing cold air?

 Switch the thermostat to off and wait five minutes.
 Locate the outdoor disconnect (a small box near the outdoor unit), pull the disconnect, wait one minute, and re-seat it.
 Switch the thermostat back to cool and set it five degrees below room temperature.
 If the system still produces warm air, the reset has confirmed the issue is mechanical rather than a controller fault.
-That is the point to call Coastal Air Plus.
+That is the point to call Coastal Carolina Comfort.

 How much does it cost to repair an AC blowing warm air in the Lowcountry?